ben-ward1/RQG/README.md

 # Random Question Generator

 This ASP.NET Core MVC application allows users to create a question bank and view randomly selected questions.
-The application relies on Entity Framework to communicate with localDb where questions/answers are stored.
+The application relies on Entity Framework to communicate with localDb where questions/answers are stored. **You will have to use EF to for your own migration to create localDb to make a clone run successfully** If you need help with this, contact me and I will work through it with you.

 See issues tab to see proposed improvements and desired additional functionality.
 Contributions are welcome.